 Ruzicka announced that he and his wife had placed in a certificate of deposit a total of \$10,000.
 Each year, the interest money (\$750) will be made available to seniors from Friona and Bovina, based on the number of students in the senior class, for scholarship purposes.
+To be known as the Leo and and citizenship (30 per cent).
+"I would hope that the students selected will have been of service to their school, church and community,

-To be known as the Leo and Margaret Ruzicka Scholarship Fund, the grant will be awarded to students who are first nominated by members of the senior class at the respective schools.
+Margaret Ruzicka Scholarship Fund, the grant will be awarded to students who are first nominated by members of the senior class at the respective schools.